 At this stage, investors are more or less content with this arrangement.
 Once a startup, however, looks poised to find product-market fit and continues to generate impressive revenue, investors begin to realize that their investment, which was once a scrappy startup trying to survive, has made it out of the Death Valley Curve.

 It’s at this stage (typically post Series A or Series B, depending on the size of the round) that investors insist that founders start looking for an experienced Finance Leader.
 Here are the four reasons why:

 You Have No Controls: Your startup is about to raise a tonne of new venture capital.
 Your team has never managed such a large sum of money before.
 For a young startup, the concepts of Purchase Requisitions, Approvals, Purchase Orders, Due Diligence and Audit Trails are very new and foreign.
-As a founder wth no experience in Finance, you, yourself, may be new to them.
-There’s a reason these financial controls exist in bigger and more traditional companies — shareholders, accounting regulations and investors want to make sure that there are checks and balances in place to ensure that their money isn’t being mishandled or spent recklessly and without due diligence.
+There’s a reason these financial controls exist in bigger and more traditional companies — shareholders, accounting regulations and investors want to make sure that there are checks and balances in place to ensure that their money isn’t being mishandled, spent recklessly, or without due diligence.
 The same notion applies to a startup — if investors are parting with millions of dollars, they want to ensure that your company has a senior finance leader who is making sure that their investment is being watched over.